 Mediation Information Meeting (MIAM)

-A MIAM is an introductory meeting that is conducted by a trained mediator who discuss the dispute with both parties briefly to assess the situation and circumstances.
+A MIAM is an initial conference that is conducted by a skilled mediator who goes over the conflict with both parties briefly to assess the circumstance and circumstances.

 They will then make an assessment based on the information they have gathered and decide whether mediation is appropriate.
 Under section 10(1) of the children and families act 2014 it is now required in certain situations that people attend a MIAM meeting before submitting applications to obtain a court order.

 The respondent is also expected to attend the MIAM and the court will adjourn any proceedings if they feel that the people involved should attempt non-court resolution procedures such as MIAM.